DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/overview.md

-# Service Mesh and Istio
+# Service Mesh and Istio - test repo sync

 A service mesh is a dedicated infrastructure layer for making service-to-service communication safe, fast, and reliable, at times relying on a container orchestrator or integration with another service discovery system.
 Service meshes might deploy as a separate layer atop container orchestrators, but don’t require them, as control and data-plane components might be deployed independent of containerized infrastructure.
 Istio is able to do this using the envoy sidecar proxy which it auto injects into every application pod.